codi1mohit/First-Project1/README.md

 # First-Project1
-This is my first project repsitory and im learning how the github and git actually works in system and i learn for to build upcoming project using this software
+This is my first project repsitory and im learning how the github and git actually works in system and i learn for to build upcoming project using this software.
+Author-Mohit